hschaeufler/Javascript-BCR-Library/README.md

 ```
 If you want to use other trainings-data, change this part.
 All Files are downloaded form this git-Project [Trainungsdata](https://github.com/naptha/tessdata).

-There you can get also Download Trainigsdata for other languages.
+There you can get also Trainigsdata for other languages.
 But regard, you need also Data-Sets in your language for the BCR-Analyzing.
 ```
 {expand: true, cwd: 'src/tesseractv2-lang-data/', src: ['**'], dest: 'dist/tesseractv2-lang-data', filter: 'isFile'},
 // Here you can change Trainingdata